My English Town

 Here, this structure - keep + gerund is used to show an ongoing action.
 Notice the following:

 - I keep making the same mistake.

 We have lots of famous café brands as well.

 A brand is the producer of a famous commercial products.
 Notice the following:

 - Pepsi is a famous brand.

 - You can tell the brand of a car by its shape.

 I definitely want to go there.

-Definitely means without doubt.
-The speaker is sure of what they are saying.
+Definitely means without any doubt.
+The speaker is sure of what he or she is saying.
 Notice the following:

 - You can definitely find a cheaper hotel.